AWS’s Thermal Event Is a Warning: Disaster Recovery Plans Must Account for Physical Cloud Failure

 AI workloads and the physical reality of the cloud

 Now, we are reminded that data centers need to be cooled.
-Even more than that, these cooling systems have serious limits as AI workloads are pushing power densities that current thermal engineering simply wasn’t designed to handle.
+The reality is that AI is quickly changing the physical dependencies of the cloud.
+Data center cooling systems have serious limits as AI workloads are pushing power densities that current thermal engineering simply wasn’t designed to handle.

 AI is concentrating enormous compute (and therefore enormous heat) in every single region.
 US-East-1 happens to be one of the most popular regions and in this scenario, cooling couldn’t keep up.
 And when physical limits are pushed, the fixes aren’t like bugs.
 They are prolonged repairs and these require very specific timelines.
 Most DR plans are built for quick software bugs or patches, not longer hardware fixes.